What is the Blue Lakes Program?

 Assessment

-At the end of each year, participants' actions will be self-assessed.
-This is done using a Scorecard to ensure actions are being uniformly applied across participants.
-Successful first-time participants will be awarded their Blue Flag while returning participants will be permitted to continue flying their Blue Flag for another year!
+Successful first-time participants will be awarded their Blue Flag while returning participants will qualify to continue flying their Blue Flag for another year!

-Blue Lakes Performance Areas
+Blue Lakes Improvement Areas

-The Blue Lakes Program has a set of 7 Performance Areas under which participants can select goals and related actions they can take to promote the health and integrity of their lake.
-Participants are expected to operate within 4 of the 7 Performance Areas.
-Learn more about these Performance Areas below.
+The Blue Lakes Program has a set of 7 Improvement Areas that focus on different areas to promote the health and integrity of their lake.
+Participants are expected to operate within 4 of the 7 Improvement Areas.

 Invasive Species Management